mehtapugur/Cargo-Delivery-System/readme.md

 </div>

 ## :calling: About
-Cargo Delivery System is a application that allows cargo companies to track their cargo and determine a route for the courier.
+Cargo Delivery System is a desktop application that allows cargo companies to track their cargo and determine a route for the courier.

 ## :gear: Technologies